GEO

 AI search visibility metrics matter when they show whether your brand is being surfaced, trusted, and moved closer to conversion.
 I read Brand Presence, Citations, Citation Quality, Share of Voice, AIO Tracking, AI Referral Traffic, Sentiment Analysis, and Retrievability Tracking as one system, because each explains a different part of AI-led discovery.

-One limit still matters: zero-click search, delayed return visits, and mixed-device journeys can hide part of the path, so I use these metrics as decision signals with real commercial value, not as perfect proof of every touchpoint.
+Three limits still matter: zero-click search, delayed return visits, and mixed-device journeys can hide part of the buyer path.
+So I treat these metrics as decision signals with real commercial value, not as perfect proof of every touchpoint.

 Frequently Asked Questions